ForgeRock/tntp-jsonpath/README.md

 # JSONPath

 A simple authentication node for Access Management 7.4.0 and above.
-This node implements JSON Path filter search to grab values or execute an expression on a JSON Object in the Journey State
+This node uses JSON Path to filter or find values inside of a complex JSON Object in the State of the Journey.
+Can also insert Key: Value pairs into the Shared State or Object Attributes who's Value is a static value or a JSON Path expression.
+In the outcomes, if a filter matches configured in the Node Attributes; The Node outcome is directed to the path of the configured JSON Path

 ## Inputs